Afdaan/Afdaan/README.md

 <details>
   <summary>🎧 Audiophile</summary>

-_(noun)_ : A passionate listener who seeks the highest sound quality possible.
-In the world of **IEMs (In-Ear Monitors)**, audiophiles chase clarity, soundstage, and balanced tuning to experience music as intended by the artist.
+Just a regular guy, a passionate listener who seeks the highest sound quality possible.
+In the world of IEMs (In-Ear Monitors), audiophiles chase clarity, soundstage, and balanced tuning to experience music as the artist intended.

 A **DAC (Digital-to-Analog Converter)** is essential for improving audio resolution, reducing distortion, and unlocking the full potential of high-quality headphones and IEMs.